-While labor inspectors are key players in the fight against child labor, they cannot do it alone.
+While labor inspectors are key players in the fight against child labor, they cannot make change alone.
 A comprehensive and coordinated approach is needed to adequately address the problem.
-To be effective, inspectorates must enter into alliances with organizations that share their goal of eliminating child labor.
+To be effective, inspectorates must enter into alliances with a broad group of organizations that share their goal of eliminating child labor.

 Collaboration is particularly critical when trying to address child labor in the informal sector.
-"The informal economy has implications for policy and administration in respect of employment, social security, health and safety, migration, education, employment relations and macroeconomic policy."10 Therefore, government agencies addressing these issues must find ways to share information and better coordinate their activities.
+"The informal economy has implications for policy and administration in respect of employment, social security, health and safety, migration, education, employment relations and macroeconomic policy."
+Therefore, government agencies addressing these issues must find ways to share information and better coordinate their activities.